-There are currently no rules under the Food and Drugs regulations (1964 and 1975) that regulates food additives, therefore Jamaica does not have a positive or a negative list of additives.
+Jamaica does not have a positive or negative list of additives as there are currently no rules under the Food and Drugs regulations (1964 and 1975) that regulate food additives.
 The Ministry of Health and Wellness (MoHW) adopts the Codex standards to determine eligibility of the use of food additives.
-If the Codex standard does not reflect a certain additive the authorities may rely on U.S, Canadian or European standards to make a decision on the use of the additives.
+If the Codex standard does not reflect a certain additive, the authorities may rely on U.S, Canadian or European standards to decide on the use of the additives.
 Exporters are encouraged to contact the Standards and Regulation Division of the MoHW to determine the status and permissibility of specific additives.